What is a Naturalist?

-Journeys & Conversations will be an online offering (until such a time as we are able to have in person meetings again) where we will meet once a week on Wednesday evenings at 7PM to discuss a topic relating to the environment and our relationship to nature.
+Journeys & Conversations will be an offering where we will meet once a week (socially distanced) on Wednesday evenings at 7PM to discuss a topic relating to the environment and our relationship to nature.
 We will start with a reading selection and discuss parts of the reading, the issues and ideas presented within.

 Cedar Run will also present lectures and discussions with biologists, authors and people who work in relationship to the topic being explored.
 Whenever possible we will present meet and greets with our resident education ambassador animals and our education staff.

 - Meetings will take places at Cedar Run unless otherwise noted.
 Any online meetings will take place through Google Meet.

 - Sign-ups will take place through Cedar Run’s Website (see below).
 Club fees are $35 per month (*reduced rates for members and Cedar Run volunteers) or $10/meeting – full session sign-ups preferred.
 Don’t miss out on anything!

 - Reading suggestions will be linked through Bookshop.org, Amazon Smile and local libraries.

 - Articles and essays will be linked online or provided via email whenever possible.